-For those at the beginning stages of a research program, Kathleen and Lucia will review your current research questions or hypotheses and provide feedback on which analytic technique is most appropriate.
-For those with data collected, Professor Preston and Dr. Alcala will aid with implementing techniques to analyze collected data and provide guidance when interpreting the results.
-Our fellows work with faculty across colleges and disciplines.
+For those at the beginning stages of a research program, Professor Kathleen Preston and Dr. Guadalupe Díaz Lara will review your current research questions or hypotheses and provide feedback on which analytic technique is most appropriate.
+For those with data collected, they aid with implementing techniques to analyze collected data and provide guidance when interpreting the results.
+FDC Faculty Fellows work with faculty across colleges and disciplines.

 For those at the beginning stages of a research program, Faculty who would like assistance editing or revising research articles or other short manuscripts can consult with inaugural Scholarly Publication Faculty Fellow, Dr. Carrie Lane (Professor, American Studies).
 Since Spring 2019, Lane has worked with dozens of faculty across CSUF to help proofread and revise their manuscripts for submission (or re-submission) to scholarly journals.
 She offers feedback on readability, organization, and technical issues and is happy to assist with shortening works to meet maximum page requirements.